FudaWiki/fudawiki-files/hanafuda/games/nylon-ppong.md

 1. At the start of a turn, draw a card from the draw deck.
 If there is no card to draw, the round ends.
 2. If 6 cards in hand compose a valid combination, the player can end the round and jump to the scoring.
 3. If not, discard a card from hand and end the turn.

+Some players do not immediately end the round when the deck runs out and instead reshuffle discarded cards once or more.

 ## Ppong (or pong)